AntonShapovalov/Clean-Architecture-Spring/README.md

 # Clean Architecture for Spring
-The project demonstrates `how to` use Spring Boot, Clean Architecture and Kotlin Coroutines to build reactive web application.
+The project demonstrates `how to` use Spring Boot, Clean Architecture, and Kotlin Coroutines to build reactive web application.

 > [!NOTE]
 > Work in progress...
 > App is going to search movies using external [OMDB API](https://www.omdbapi.com).

 ### Install and run
-The recommended way to get started with the project is to use [Docker](https://docs.docker.com/get-started/get-docker/).
+[Docker](https://docs.docker.com/get-started/get-docker/) is the recommended way to run the project.
+Container provides a consistent environment for the application, ensuring that it runs the same way on any machine.

-Also is possible to run the application using command line or IDE.
+Alternative options, such as command line or an IDE, could require additional environment setup, e.g., a compatible Java version.

 #### Docker
 * Clone the repository